Marine Battery noosa

 • AGM Batteries

-More and more boaters prefer AGM batteries over other battery types.
+More and more boaters prefer AGM batteries over other types of batteries.
 They feature microfiber glass separators that make use of acid electrolytes to power the battery.
 The best aspects of AGM batteries are quick recharge capacities, lower internal resistance, greater starting power, and long life.

 • Flooded Batteries